 fig.: Helga Fietz: Max Beckmann in his studio in Amsterdam, 1938

-Minimum annual subscription fees for membership to the Max Beckmann Gesellschaft e.V. are as follows:
+The minimum annual fees for members of the ‘Freunde des Max Beckmann Archivs e.V.’ are as follows:

-To become a member of the Max Beckmann Gesellschaft e.V. please print out and complete the registration form and send it by post to the following address:
+To become a member of the ‘Freunde des Max Beckmann Archivs e.V.’, please print out the Declaration of Membership and post it to the following address:

 fig: Martin Mosebach presenting his lecture ‘Vermeer’s Rooms’ on 29 January 2014 in the Pinakothek der Moderne